Reception

 Phonics

-This half term, we continue to consolidate the Basics 3 sounds and tricky words, alongside a strong focus on letter formation and early writing.
+This half term, we continue to consolidate all the sounds and tricky words, alongside a strong focus on letter formation and early writing.
 Please practise these skills at home whenever possible and support your child in forming letters correctly when writing.

 Literacy